ska-telescope/ska-react-webapp-skeleton/README.md

     > yarn test:coverage

 The coverage results are displayed in the console.
-They are also written to the `coverage` folder as:
+They are also written to the `coverage` folder.

-- `lcov-report` - A coverage report as a series of html pages, open `index.html` in a web browser to view
+- `./build/coverage/index.html` - open in a web browser to view
-- `clover.xml` - A clover coverage report that can be viewed in the clover code-coverage tools
-- `coverage-final.json` - A json format.

 **All the tests should pass before merging the code**